Nutrition and Food Safety

-Because tuna steak generally contains higher levels of mercury than canned light tuna, when choosing your two meals of fish and shellfish, you may eat up to 6 ounces (one average meal) of tuna steak per week.
+Because tuna steak generally contains higher levels of mercury than canned light tuna, you may eat up to 6 ounces (one average meal) of tuna steak per week.

 What if I eat more than the recommended about of fish and shellfish in a week?

-One week’s consumption of fish does not change the level of methlymercury in the body much at all.
-If you eat a lot of fish one week, you can cut back for the next week or two.
-Just make sure you average the recommended amount per week.
+One week’s consumption of fish does not cause a substantial change in the level of methylmercury in the body.
+If you eat more fish one week, you can reduce the amount of fish in your diet for the next week or two.
+Your goal should be to maintain an average of the recommended maximum of 12 ounces of fish and shellfish per week.

 Where do I get information about the safety of fish caught recreationally by family or friends?

 Before fishing, check your Fishing Regulations Booklet for information about recreationally caught fish.
 You can also contact your local health department for information about local advisories.
-You need to check local advisories because some kinds of fish and shellfish caught in your local waters may have higher or much lower than average levels of mercury.
-This depends on the levels of mercury in the water in which the fish are caught.
-Those fish with much lower levels may be eaten more frequently and in larger amounts.
+It is important to check local advisories because some species of fish and shellfish caught in your local waters may have higher or lower levels of mercury than average due to environmental factors.

 For more information about the risks of mercury in fish and shellfish call the U.S. Food and Drug Administration’s food information line toll-free at 1-888-SAFEFOOD or visit the FDA’s Food Safety website.